PJFinnerty/Peter-Finnerty-Programming-and-Scripting-Project/README.md

 - When working with very large datasets, using the higher percentiles, such as 95th or 99th percentiles can be very useful, to understand waiting times for delivery to a large number of customers for example.

+- **7(d):Median Absolute Deviation.**
+- We have looked at Std-dev and that it is the average distance of each of the vectors from the mean value of the dataset.
+Or more specifically, Std-dev tells us what is the typical deviation of each point from the mean.

+- Median Absolute Deviation is undetstood by taking the median point, and imagining one point either side, X2 on the left, and X1 on right.
+If you want to know the distance between X1 and the median you would calculate Xi - Median.
+This calculation will tell you the deviation.
+Since the calculated deviation is required to be positive, you will calculate from X1 as this will give you a positive, or absolute result.
+- The term Median in MAD, tells us that you are looking for the median of the absolute deviations of all the points being investigated against the median.
+Takke the median, for each point measure its distance from the median and compute absolute values so that both positive and negative values are resulted.
+- We care about the distance, not the sign.
+- MAD does the same thing as Std-dev - measuring how far away a point is from the 'central tendency' - however it is calculated from the Median, not the Mean - therefore, it is less likely to be corrupted by an outlier.

+- **7(e):**
+- Scripting for the MAD of PL of the 3 species; import robust module first:
+- **from statsmodels import robust**

+- **print("\nMedian Absolute Deviation")**
+- **print(robust.mad(df_setosa["petal_length"]))**
+- **print(robust.mad(df_virginica["petal_length"]))**
+- **print(robust.mad(df_versicolor["petal_length"]))**

+- To conclude: Median is the equivalent of Mean, except Median does not face corruption with 'outliers', whilst Median Absolute Deviation is one idea which is equivalent to Standard Deviation.

+- **7(f): Inter-Quartile Range (IQR).**
+- IQR is found by taking the 75th percentile value and subtracting the 25th percentile value.
+- E.g. 75th Percentile of Setosa PL = 1.575, 25th Percentile of PL = 1.4, therefore IQR = 0.175.
+- Understanding IQR is useful because within this range, lies 50% of your data.

 ### **8. Box Plots - refer to file 'draft_boxplot.py'**
 - **8(a): Understanding Box Plots.**
 - The tool we use to represent percentiles and quantiles in a 2-d graph is Box Plots.